RonBulaon/DockeredJupyterlab/README.md

 <br />

-Initial configuration will install Jupyter Lab and , Numpy, Pandas and Matplotlib.
+Initial configuration will install Jupyter Lab with Numpy, Pandas and Matplotlib.
 If you need more libraries you can add it at **requirements.txt** before running command below.

-Then open a command line and execute this command inside **DockeredJupyterlab** diretory:
+On a command line navigate to the cloned folder, **DockeredJupyterlab**.
+Or to where you have extracted the download files.
+Then, execute this command :
 ```
 sudo docker-compose up
 ```